-If you make an error before pressing RETURN, press the DELete key to erase the error and then retype the move.
-If you type an illegal move (like moving a pawn sideways) SARGON WILL BLEEP AT YOU AND PRINT "INVALID MOVE" on the bottom border, press DELete to restore the bottom border, then retype your move.
-If you keep getting "INVALID MOVE" check your chess book for proper moves of each piece, or scan the board carefully to make sure you aren't in "check".
-Another common mistake is trying to castle when in check, or castle "through" a check square.
+If you make an error before hitting RETURN, press the DELete key to erase the error and then retype the move.
+If you type an illegal move (like moving a pawn sideways) SARGON WILL BEEP AT YOU AND PRINT "INVALID MOVE" on the bottom border, hit DELete to restore the bottom border, then retype your move.
+If you keep getting "INVALID MOVE" check your chess book for proper moves of each piece, or scan the board carefully to make sure you aren't in "check."
+Another common mistake is trying to castle when in check, or castle "through" a check square, resulting in an INVALID MOVE.